Quancoder260503/SouthPacific2022/README.md

 This is the editorial for ICPC divisonal last year (2022) (My version)

 Problem A : (Trivial)
-Let A[i] be the boolean value for the ith column
+Let A[i] be the boolean value for the ith column.
 Thus A[i] = 1 when column ith column has the same characters Hence, we know only need to find the longest substring of 1.
 Time Complexity O(M * N)